 E. Beer and Food Pairing Events

-A significant trend in the food and drink industry is pairing beverages with specific foods to enhance the culinary experience.
-According to a 2022 report by Eventbrite, food and drink events had seen a growth of over 40% over the past two years, highlighting the popularity of these experiences.
+A significant food and drink industry trend is pairing beverages with specific foods to enhance the culinary experience.
+According to a 2022 report by Eventbrite, food and drink events had grown over 40% over the past two years, highlighting the popularity of these experiences.